Hillaal/Practicing-C-/Question-23/README.md

-###  Write a program to display cross or X-shape using stars pattern
+###  Write a C Function that takes one character and checks if it alphabet or not